Rob Halford: Singing style and influences

 Along with Ronnie James Dio and Bruce Dickinson, Halford is one of the pioneers of the operatic vocal style later adopted by power metal vocalists and regularly appears near the top in lists of the greatest metal vocalists and frontmen of all time.
 In 2023, Rolling Stone ranked Halford at number 129 on its list of the 200 Greatest Singers of All Time.

 Halford described himself as "a huge Queen fan" since they began and saw their very early shows.
-He called Freddie Mercury, the original lead singer of the band, his "ultimate hero" and expressed regret that he never got to know him.
+He called Freddie Mercury, the original lead singer of the band, his "ultimate hero" and expressed regret that he never got to know him well.

 As a vocalist, Halford was influenced by Little Richard, Elvis Presley, Janis Joplin and Robert Plant.
 He was also influenced by the music of Jimi Hendrix, the Beatles, Cream, David Bowie, King Crimson, the Rolling Stones, John Mayall, and Alice Cooper.